ArrowECS-Niclas/VCF9.1-Homelab/README.md

-# Manage your VCF 9.1 Homelab using powercli
+# Manage your VCF 9.1 Homelab using PowerCLI
 Automates your VMware VCF 9.1 Management domain from PowerCLI scripts.
 Powers on or shuts down a VCF 9.1 Management Domain homelab based on the official shutdown order: